-She’s being so sweet to me, I really like this woman.
-She forgot to weigh me.
+She’s being so sweet to me, I really want to like this woman.
+But was she the one who fainted yesterday?
+And she forgot to weigh me.
 How good at her job can she be; I mean, isn’t there like a routine they follow when babies are born?
-Don’t they have a check list they have to follow?!
+Don’t they have a checklist they have to follow?!
 I hope she doesn’t drop me!

 “It’s ok, we know the name disappoints you, but this is what it is.”

 “I want ‘Merry’ for my name!
 What a great name that is!
 This is a difficult life, I want a happy name!